projectacrn/acrn-hypervisor/doc/tutorials/using_sbl_on_up2.rst

    argument that specifies the directory where your ``acrn-hypervisor`` is found.

    When building images, modify the ``--clearlinux-version`` argument to a specific version (such as 31030).
-To generate the images of SOS only, modify the ``--images-type`` argument to ``sos``.
+To generate the images of Service VM only, modify the ``--images-type`` argument to ``sos``.

-This step will generate the images of SOS and LaaG:
+This step will generate the images of Service VM and LaaG:

 * sos_boot.img
 * sos_rootfs.img